Open-Source-Compliance/package-analysis/README.md

 * creating a nice website
 * creating a project logo
 * providing a REST API to search for and download the analysis results to enable for automation and integration in CI/CD pipelines
+* additionally we plan to provide other license compliance relevant artifacts, which might be of value for others.

 In case you want to contribute to the above mentioned topics - everything is highly welcome